heremaps/devrel-workshops/harp.gl/jsconf.asia/README.md

 Create an account. __No credit card is required__.

-Once you've created a HERE Devloper account, navigate to the to [HERE XYZ Token Manager](https://xyz.api.here.com/token-ui).
+Once you've created a HERE Developer account, navigate to the to [HERE XYZ Token Manager](https://xyz.api.here.com/token-ui).

 Sign in with the HERE account you just created.